PrimeSolar/docs/README.md

 <img alt="License: Mozilla Public License 2.0" src="pics/license-mozilla.svg" style="padding: 0; margin: 0;"/>
 </p>

-This open-source repository contains the documentation sample code files that I have developed from scratch 📚
+&nbsp;&nbsp;This open-source repository contains the documentation sample code files that I have developed from scratch 📚

 ⭐ Star me on GitHub — it motivates me a lot!